4.96 from 707 votes

 Instructions

-- Stir in canola oil.
+• Stir in oil.
 Add eggs, one at a time, pausing to scrape down sides of the bowl after each addition.
 Beat until well-combined.

-- Allow to cool completely before decorating with cream cheese frosting*.
+• Allow to cool in the baking tin for 5 minutes before carefully removing to a cooling rack to cool completely before decorating with cream cheese frosting*.

 Notes